 If I tell you that I have seen a car on top of another, you will probably consider this to be a road accident.
 We need to be more open-minded!
 Because some people push their vehicles to the limit in what seems to be an extremely dangerous hauling practice.

 Luckily, this is not a common thing, although I recently found out that Top Gear had a “wacky race” with a similar concept.
-They tied a bunch of German vehicle on top of other German vehicles and raced them.
+They tied a bunch of German vehicles on top of other German vehicles and raced them.
 I cannot tell you why.
 “The show must go on” is likely the only real reason.

 Just haulin’ some bikes, good sir